wootencl/timeSheetApplication/README.md

       ```node server```

-  2. Or if you want to go the more 'production' level you can issue the following commands (this will only work if you downloaded all the devleloper tools which means omitting the '--production' flag above):
+  2. Or if you want to go the more 'production' level you can issue the following commands (this will only work if you downloaded all the devleloper tools which means omitting the '--production' flag above)(NOTE: Currently I'm pushing the dist directory with my commits so you could probably just 'cd' into there and start the app.
+Sometimes I empty it though which means you would have to republish it):

     ```
     //Assuming your in the project's root directory.